Romach-Education/add-bean-to-spring-context-using-bean-annotation/README.md

-# Add Spring context to Maven project
+# Add bean to Spring context using @bean annotation

 > This project is based on chapter **2.2.1.
 Using the @Bean annotation to add beans into the Spring context** from book **Spring Starts here (2021)** by Laurentiu Spilca.